The amputation was the easy part.

 “If you can’t beat ’em…” I said dryly, leaving the rest of the idiom unsaid.
 I took off the hat and tossed it on the table beside me.
 “You get the deposit?”

 “Got it.”
-He sipped his beer then put the bottle back down on the table.
+He sipped his beer and put the bottle back down on the table.
 “So, which hand?”